pepstack/redis-tools/README.md

 ## redis-tools

-please refer to README.md in scripts folder.
+Please refer to README.md in scripts folder.